 Afternoon Activities

 Continue your excursion with a tour of the Grand Rapids Public Museum, downtown on the riverfront.
 This state-of-the-art entertainment/education center features three floors of interactive history and natural science exhibitions.
-Visitors will marvel at the region's furniture-making tradition, the culture of Native Americans who first inhabited the area, the natural environments of West Michigan and much more – including a restored 1928 carousel and a walkable "Streets of Old Grand Rapids” exhibit (2 hours).
+Visitors will marvel at the region's furniture-making tradition, the culture of Native Americans who first inhabited the area, the natural environments of West Michigan and much more.
+Don’t miss the walkable “Streets of Old Grand Rapids” exhibit, the 1928 working carousel – made accessible in 2026 – and newly enhanced outdoor riverfront spaces.

 Just several hundred yards away is the Gerald R. Ford Presidential Museum, the next stop on your journey through history.
 “America’s Most Entertaining Presidential Museum” honors the life and times of the 38th president of the United States, a longtime Grand Rapids resident.
 Fascinating exhibits include an interactive replica of the White House Oval Office and a multimedia simulation of the typhoon that struck the aircraft carrier on which Ford served during World War II.
 You can pay your respects to the President and First Lady Betty B. Ford, who are buried on the grounds of the Museum.
 (1½ hours)